GamesCreed

 A touch bizarre and wildly silly, Sockventure is a game for fans of platformers and those who want to get into them.
 Simple, effective, and fun.

 There’s nothing quite like a good old-fashioned platformer.
 Platformers are a huge and well-known genre employed by game companies, big and small.
 So, it’s not a far cry from reality to say that platforming games have quite a reputation to live up to.
-After all, if you can’t match up to the giants, you’ll fall hard, and platforming giants are massive.
+After all, if you can’t match up to the giants, you’ll fall hard, and platforming giants is massive.

 Sockventure undertakes this most arduous hurdle.
 Sockventure is a 2D platformer in a familiar vein, developed by Nighthouse Games and published by Versus Evil, available on both Steam and the Nintendo Switch.
 As a game, Sockventure is more along the lines of classic titles like Super Meat Boy, precision-based platformers where timing and careful execution are absolutely vital to your success.